swc-project/swc/README.md

 ## License

-swc is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+SWC is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE and LICENSE-MIT for details.